 Review these safety tips with your teenagers to equip them for their night of texting and Netflix—and the start of a lifetime of confident self-sufficiency.

-Safety Tips for When Teens Are Home Alone:
+Safety Tips for Staying Home Alone:

 Make sure all doors are locked the whole time.
 It’s rare, but intruders can come in even when someone is home and awake.